elephantscale/es-training-new/machine-learning/generic/Feature-Engineering.md

 ---

-## Incorporating Domain Knowledge
+##  How do We Select Features?

+* __Using Domain Knowledge__
- * In the previous example how did we figure out the features to consider?
+  - In the previous example how did we figure out the features to consider?
-   - probably 'common sense' :-)
+  Probably 'common sense' :-)

 *  In practice we use our **domain knowledge** to identify important features

+* For example if you work in finance domain, you know what attributes are good signals
+    - e.g How did Alan Greenspan predict labor market ?

+* __Some algorithms can help__
+  Some ML algorithms can take in all features and provide _'feature importance'_

 Notes: